rajashtani/chicAssistant/README.md

 The number of dimensions in the one hot vector is equal to the number of unique words in the corpus.

-One hot endoing doesn't get words any inherent meaning.
+One hot endcoing doesn't give words any inherent meaning.
 It only tells the **Artificial Neural Network** that this unique word exists without telling it what it means not its relevance to other words.

-### Vector Visualization
+### Word Vectors

-Word vectors place words with similar meaning and/or relevance closer togetner in the vector space.
+Word vectors place words with similar meaning and/or relevance closer togetner in the vector space e.g. in our corpus precious metals gold and silver can be placed closer in two dimension vector

 <img width="400" alt="2DVector" src="https://github.com/rajashtani/myGPT/assets/71159892/b56450d3-f65f-4f88-acaa-1aa178e858d0.png" >

 One can determine the relevance of two words by computing the euclidean vector distance between thier respective vectors.